pylint-dev/pylint/doc/whatsnew/2/2.14/full.rst

 ----------------------------
 Release date: TBA

+* Avoided raising an identical ``undefined-loop-variable`` message twice on the same line.

 * Don't crash if ``lint.run._query_cpu()`` is run within a Kubernetes Pod, that has only a fraction of a cpu core assigned.
 Just go with one process then.